gofynd/fdk-client-javascript/documentation/application/CART.md

-Retrieves items from a shared cart link.
+Use this API to get the shared cart details as per the token generated using the share-cart API.

 *Returned Response:*